IliyanID/t25_Boat_Smarts/reports/checklist.md

 The checklist will be updated as we identify new faults in our code that we wish to prevent in future inspections.

+### Structure faults
+* Does the code completely implement the design?
+* Is there any excess functionality in the code not specified by the design?
+* Do all code constructs follow the ReactStrap standard?
+* Are there any segments of repeated code that can be condensed?
+* Are any components excessively complex?

 ### Data faults
 * Are all program variables initialized before their values are used?
 * Have all constants been named meaningfully and put in the constants.js file?